berkeley-scf/tutorial-dask-future/python-dask.md

     out.append(out_single_param)

 t0 = time.time()
-output = dask.compute(*out)
+output = dask.compute(*out)  # 15 sec. on 4 cores
 time.time() - t0
 ```

-## Load-balancing and static vs. dynamic task allocation
+# 6.2.
+Load-balancing and static vs. dynamic task allocation

 When using `delayed`, Dask starts up each delayed evaluation separately (i.e., dynamic allocation).
 This is good for load-balancing, but each task induces
 some overhead (a few hundred microseconds).
 If you have many quick tasks, you probably
-want to break them up into batches, to reduce the impact of the overhead.
+want to break them up into batches manually, to reduce the impact of the overhead.

 Even with a distributed `map()` it doesn't appear possible to ask that the tasks
 be broken up into batches.

-## Avoid repeated calculations by embedding tasks within one call to compute
+# 6.3.
+Avoid repeated calculations by embedding tasks within one call to compute

 As far as I can tell, Dask avoids keeping all the pieces of a distributed object or
 computation in memory.
 However, in many cases this could mean repeating
 computations or reading data if you need to do multiple operations on a dataset.

-For example, if you are create a Dask array from data on disk, I think this means that
+For example, if you are create a Dask distributed dataset from data on disk, I think this means that
 every distinct set of computations (each computational graph) will involve reading
 the data from disk again.